JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 Check the USB Cable

-Similarly, a bad USB charging cable can also cause your earbuds to not charge.
 The charging cable that comes with your JBL earbud is of sufficiently good quality but can go bad after prolonged use.

 Inspect the cable that you are using to charge your case and check for any visible signs of wear and tear.
-The cable tends to rapture near the Type C connector, so check that area carefully.

-As a general rule of thumb, make sure that you always use a good quality cable and power brick as substandard accessories can cause damage to your earbuds and headphones.
+As a general rule of thumb, make sure that you always use a good quality cable and power brick, as substandard accessories can cause damage to your earbuds and headphones.

 Reset the Earbuds

-Sometimes, this malfunction occurs due to a temporary cache glitch or firmware malfunction.
 A simple reset will eliminate any software bug, and they will start charging again.

 If your JBL earbuds have some charge left, you can connect them to your phone and perform a factory reset easily.
 To factory reset, follow the below process.